Border Terrier health problems

-As it’s a genetic condition, Border Terriers who have the disease should not be bred as part of being a responsible owner and helping prevent this problem in pups.
+As it’s a genetic condition, Border Terriers who have the disease should not be bred, to help prevent this problem in pups.

 In humans, an allergy to pollen, mould or dust can cause sneezing and itchy eyes but with dogs, allergies can make their skin irritable and itchy.
 This is called atopy and Border Terriers are prone.

-Their feet, belly, folds of the skin and ears are most commonly affected with symptoms starting between the ages of one and three, and frequent ear infections are the most common sign.
+Their feet, belly, folds of the skin and ears are most commonly affected, with symptoms starting between the ages of one and three, and frequent ear infections being the most common sign.

-Cleaning your dog’s ears once a week is essential for managing a chronic allergen-based inflammation known as otitis and to infections at bay.
+Cleaning your dog’s ears once a week is essential for managing a chronic allergen-based inflammation known as otitis and for keeping infections at bay.
 Start from puppyhood if possible and keep ears clean and dry as much as possible.